AnyLog-co/documentation/northbound connectors/remote_cli.md

 ### The monitor configuration file

-One or more file names are specified in the **setting.json** file under "Monitor" ("monitor_operators.json" and "monitor_members.json" in the example above).
+One or more file names are specified in the **setting.json** file under "monitor" ("monitor_operators.json" and "monitor_members.json" in the example above).

-Each of the file describes the formm that is presented to the user including the thresholds that trigger alerts.
+Each of the file describes the form that is presented to the user including the thresholds that trigger alerts.

 ## Usage examples